Cedar Rapids Greenways

 Cedar Rapids Greenway Project

 In 2008, historic flooding had a devastating effect on Cedar Rapids.
-Six years later, the community is rebuilding at an unprecedented rate, coming back stronger than before.
+Ten years later, the community is rebuilding at an unprecedented rate, coming back stronger than before.
 The City is committed to transforming the neighborhoods hardest hit by the flood into greenways where a healthier community can grow.

 Why are the greenway parks important?